 - Approximately 5 million barrels of cement and 45 million pounds of reinforcement steel had gone into what was then the tallest dam in the world, its 6.6 million tons of concrete enough to pave a road from San Francisco to New York City.
 Altogether, some 21,000 workers contributed to its construction.

-- The first use of “hard hats” came about during construction of the Hoover Dam.
+- The first use of “hard hats” came about during the construction of the Hoover Dam.
 The high scalers took to covering cloth hats in tar.
 When the material hardened it could deflect falling objects to such an extent that the dam’s construction company ordered commercial production of the hats.
 The early versions were called “hard-boiled hats”–later known as “hard hats”.